-Homeowners insurance reimburses you when your home or personal property are burglarized or damaged by a condition that’s covered in your policy.
-These conditions, also known as “perils”, include everything from fires to storm damage to certain kinds of water damage.
+Homeowners insurance reimburses you when your home or personal property are burglarized or damaged by a condition that is covered in your policy.
+A standard policy covers everything from fire to windstorm damage to water damage if a pipe bursts or your water heater ruptures.

-Areas damaged or destroyed by wildfires are at a great risk for flooding since there’s no vegetation to absorb the flowing water.
+Areas damaged or destroyed by wildfires are at heightened risk of flooding since there’s no vegetation to absorb the flowing water.

 Highly developed areas with new roads, seemingly endless parking lots, and few parks or natural habitats can actually act as canals for flood waters and make the damage worse, as the soil that would otherwise absorb the water is covered by pavement.

 These are typically areas near the high-desert regions of the western U.S. that experience rapid snowmelt and subsequent water runoff.

 If you are considering flood insurance, don’t wait until flood season to buy it, as there’s a30-day waiting period before policies can take effect.
 If you’re on the fence about flood coverage for your home, talk to a licensed representative at Policygenius who can offer coverage recommendations based on your home’s location and build.

 Flood insurance policies are traditionally administered through the National Flood Insurance Program (NFIP), a FEMA-sanctioned agency that was established as a response to the costliness of flooding and the lack of availability in the way of private insurance companies.
 However, in recent years, the private flood insurance market has skyrocketed, as premiums for privately written flood policies rose to $589 million in 2017, up 57% from $376 million in 2016, according to the Insurance Information Institute.